“Lady’s name was Marsha. Seven years ago, I sat in an over- heated kitchen that smelled of Meyer lemon and left- over Chinese take-out.”

 I nodded.
 “For Marsha.”

-Rummy reached beneath the front seat and pulled out a paper bag.
+He reached beneath the front seat and pulled out a paper bag.
 Inside was a bottle of Glenfarclas.
 He loosened the cap and raised the bottle to his lips.

+After a moment of silence, he spoke.
 “My buddy Earl works for Liquor Control.”

 Moonlight shines silver on Rummy’s silvered head.
 He leans back.
 “Marsha.
 Put me under her spell.
 Said she lived nearby.
 Turned out to be four blocks and three flights of stairs. “

+He took another swig from the bottle.
 I asked her,”You do this every week?”

 “Twice,” she says.